neurobioinfo/segpy/docs/segpy_slurm.md

 # 3) Save and exit the .ini file with ctrl+0, enter ,ctrl+x
 ```

 Once the parameters have been adjusted, we can run step 3.
-If you simply want to remove unnecessary characters such as `"`, `[, ]`, etc., use the following command:
+If you simply want to remove unnecessary characters  (e.g., `"` and `[ ]`) use the following command:

 ```
 bash $PIPELINE_HOME/launch_segpy.sh \